rightjs/rightjs-docs/docs/en/docs/dom/element.md

     parents([String css_rule]) -> Array of elements

-Returns the list of the element parent nodes, from down to up.
-If a css-rule was specified, the list will be filtered out by the rule
+Returns a list of the element's parent nodes, from down to top.
+If a CSS rule was specified, the list will be filtered by that rule

     /*
       <div id="one">